 Robinhood’s Fees

-Robinhood is well known as being a zero-commission broker, and most investors consider the broker to be free.
-However, there are several fees that investors will experience while using the broker.
+Robinhood is well known as a zero-commission broker, and many investors think it is completely free.
+However, there are several fees that you may run into when using Robinhood.

-Keep reading to learn about Robinhood’s hidden fees.
+Keep reading to learn more about Robinhood’s hidden fees.

 Key Takeaways

-• Robinhood is a zero-commission broker, but there are still some fees to know about.
+• Robinhood is commission-free, but some fees still apply.

-regulatory fees, trading fees, securities-based fees, and margin fees.
+regulatory fees, trading fees, securities-related fees, and margin fees.

 Robinhood’s Approach to Fees